syncfusion-content/reactjs-docs/ReactJS/Overview.md

 ### Add React Components

-React components are typically written in JSX.It is allowing quoting of HTML and using HTML tag’s syntax to render sub-components.HTML syntax is processed into JavaScript calls of the React library.
+React components are typically written in JSX.
+It is allowing quoting of HTML and using HTML tag’s syntax to render sub-components.HTML syntax is processed into JavaScript calls of the React library.

  To translate JSX to plain JavaScript, we must use **&lt;script type=”text/babel”&gt;** and refer the **browser.min.js** file to perform the transformation in the browser.